ananevans/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2. Attempts to reduce overfitting in the model

 To reduce overfitting, I created a second model with dropout layers after each fully-connected layer with rate 0.2.
 I also added L2 kernel regularization with parameter 0.01 to all convolutional layers.
+I was hoping this model would be easier to train on a training set containing some bad data and might generalize to the second track without adding images from it in the training set.

 Layer (type)                 Output Shape              Param # cropping2d_1 (Cropping2D)    (None, 80, 320, 3)        0